mikenewbuild/mikefallows/posts/responsive-images-in-shopify-themes.md

 One of the benefits of using a platform like Shopify is that you can leverage their margins of scale to achieve high-volume global performance for a fraction of the cost you would need to spend to do it yourself.
 Although the operating costs of servers have been shrinking in previous years, the complexity and pace of change have increased.
 As someone that would just about describe themselves as a full-stack[^1] developer, I feel like I offer my clients more value with my frontend expertise than backend.

 Outside of video, images are likely to be the heaviest assets on a web page in terms of sheer file size.
 This can be particularly true on e-commerce sites, where high-quality images are a key factor in sales conversion.
-This post covers my current best practices for handling responsive images in Shopify themes when you have access to the `image` object.
-In some cases, you may only have the URL of the image on Shopify's CDN (typically if you're adding images into the body of the rich text editor).
-In those cases, images can still be optimised, but the strategy is a bit more complicated and I hope to cover that in a later post.
+This post covers my current best practices for handling responsive images in Shopify themes when you have access to the `image` object.[^2]

+## tl;dr

+Skip ahead to the new [image_tag](#the-new-image_tag-filter) section, if you don't want to wade through my ruminations on the old ways.

 ## Legacy solution